mikevdberge/sncicd-tests-run/README.md

 - nowUsername - Username for ServiceNow Basic Authentication
 - nowPassword - Password for ServiceNow Basic Authentication
 - nowApikey - API Key for ServiceNow Authentication
 - nowInstallInstance - **Legacy** ServiceNow instance on which the tests are run.
-Expects only the instance name and not the full FQDN
+Expects only the instance domain name.
 - nowFullInstance - ServiceNow instance on which the tests are run.
-Expects the full FQDN
+Expects the full FQDN domain.service-now.com

 # Contributing